Ergodic theory on coded shift spaces: Introduction

-We note that Theorem \ref{thm:local_structure} is in fact a more general result than Theorem C. In some sense Theorem \ref{thm:local_structure} can be considered as a local structure result for the sequential and residual entropy of coded shift spaces.
+We note that Theorem \ref{thm:local_structure} is in fact a more general result than Theorem C. In some sense this theorem can be considered as a local structure result for the concatenation and residual entropy of coded shift spaces.

 The paper is organized as follows.
 In Section 2 we review some basic concepts from symbolic dynamics and the thermodynamic formalism.
-Section 3 is devoted to the study of the sequential and residual entropy for coded shift spaces.
+Section 3 is devoted to the study of the concatenation and residual entropy for coded shift spaces.
 In particular, we present the proof of the flexibility result Theorem A and the local structure result Theorem \ref{thm:local_structure}.
 In Section 4, we introduce and study $\cG$-cylinders and so-called $\cG$-Bernoulli measures for coded shift spaces.
+We also show that both the concatenation set and the residual set are Borel.
 The proof of Theorem B concerning the uniqueness of the measure of maximal entropy for coded shift spaces is presented in Section 5.
-We also present several examples which emphasize various aspects of our results.
-Finally, in Section 6 we derive results for the uniqueness of equilibrium states for hyperbolic H\"older continuous potentials.
+In addition, several examples are constructed which emphasize various aspects of our results.
+Lastly, in Section 6 we derive results for the uniqueness of equilibrium states for hyperbolic H\"older continuous potentials.